 From a discussion with one individual who was certain that he heard a significant improvement when using his “Snake-O Special” loudspeaker wire (name changed because I don’t remember it), I determined that the wire gauge he was using was marginal for the length of his run.
 The wideband loss of volume caused by a wire’s resistance will be very difficult to hear without a side-by-side comparison.

-But the difference in amount of loss caused by the loudspeaker’s changing impedance at different frequencies can easily cause a frequency response error that is probably what he heard.
+But the difference in the amount of loss caused by the loudspeaker’s changing impedance at different frequencies can easily cause a frequency response error that is probably what he heard.
 It’s easy to imagine how a rising impedance at high frequency could cause a pleasant sounding treble boost.
 Just listen to how clean and clear these “Snake-O Specials” sound!

 There are several strategies to manage these real losses from wire resistance.
 The obvious one is to throw more copper at the problem.
 Heavier gauge wire with lower resistance will exhibit lower losses for a given run length.